riscv-boom/riscv-boom/docs/sections/issue-units.rst

 The Issue Unit
 ==============

-The Issue Queues hold dispatched Micro-Ops that have not yet executed.
+The **Issue Queue**s hold dispatched :term:`Micro-Op`s that have not yet executed.
-When all of the operands for the Micro-Op are ready, the issue slot sets its “request" bit high.
-The issue select logic then chooses to issue a slot which is asserting its “request" signal.
-Once a Micro-Op is issued, it is removed from the Issue Queue to make room for more dispatched instructions.
+When all of the operands for the :term:`Micro-Op` are ready, the issue slot sets its "request" bit high.
+The issue select logic then chooses to issue a slot which is asserting its "request" signal.
+Once a :term:`Micro-Op` is issued, it is removed from the Issue Queue to make room for more dispatched instructions.

 BOOM uses a split Issue Queues - instructions of specific types are placed into a unique Issue Queue (integer, floating point, memory).
-Note: Current BOOM also allows for a unified Issue Queue (but only with integer and memory types).

 Speculative Issue
 -----------------

-Although not yet supported, future designs may choose to speculatively issue Micro-Ops for improved performance (e.g., speculating that a load instruction will hit in the cache and thus issuing dependent Micro-Ops assuming the load data will be available in the bypass network).
-In such a scenario, the Issue Queue cannot remove speculatively issued Micro-Ops until the speculation has been resolved.
-If a speculatively-issued Micro-Op failure occurs, then all issued Micro-Ops that fall within the speculated window must be killed and retried from the issue window.
+Although not yet supported, future designs may choose to speculatively issue :term:`Micro-Op`s for improved performance (e.g., speculating that a load instruction will hit in the cache and thus issuing dependent :term:`Micro-Op`s assuming the load data will be available in the bypass network).
+In such a scenario, the Issue Queue cannot remove speculatively issued :term:`Micro-Op`s until the speculation has been resolved.
+If a speculatively-issued :term:`Micro-Op` failure occurs, then all issued :term:`Micro-Op`s that fall within the speculated window must be killed and retried from the Issue Queue.
 More advanced techniques are also available.

 Issue Slot
 ----------

-:numref:`single-issue-slot` shows a single issue slot from the *Issue Window*.
+:numref:`single-issue-slot` shows a single **issue slot** from the Issue Queue.
 [1]_

-Instructions are *dispatched* into the *Issue Queue*.
-From here, they wait for all of their operands to be ready (“p" stands for *presence* bit, which marks when an operand is *present* in the register file).
+Instructions are *dispatched* into the Issue Queue.
+From here, they wait for all of their operands to be ready ("p" stands for *presence* bit, which marks when an operand is *present* in the register file).

-Once ready, the *issue slot* will assert its “request" signal, and wait to be *issued*.
+Once ready, the issue slot will assert its "request" signal, and wait to be *issued*.

 Issue Select Logic